maxsdrv/RisingServer/README.md

-# lib_for_unmmko_driver
+# MKOServer
-Library for using informtest mezonin mmko driver
+Includes:
+Server(protocol XML-RPC)->then it possible will work by Zeroc-Ice Library for driver that works with Device
+Software for working with Device
+Interace which will work any Devices